United Natural Foods: History

-In 2007 UNFI acquired Millbrook Distribution Services.
+In 2007, UNFI acquired Millbrook Distribution Services.
 In 2011, UNFI signed a distribution agreement with Safeway Inc. for the distribution of non-proprietary natural, organic and specialty products.
-This agreement was terminated by Safeway in July, 2015, leading to a drop in share price and two rounds of layoffs, their first in the history of the company.
+This agreement was terminated by Safeway in July 2015, leading to a drop in share price and two rounds of layoffs, the first in the company's history.

-In 2012 UNFI partnered with Buyer's Best Friend to create a unified reordering system.
-In 2016, the company announced the acquisition of Nor-Cal produce, Inc. It also completed the acquisition of Haddon House Food Products, Inc. in 2016.
-That same year, it announced the acquisition of Gourmet Guru, Inc.
+In 2012, UNFI partnered with Buyer's Best Friend to create a unified reordering system.
+In 2016, the company completed the acquisition of Nor-Cal produce, Inc., Haddon House Food Products, Inc., and Gourmet Guru, Inc.

 On October 22, 2018, UNFI completed the acquisition of SuperValu, Inc.